fido-device-onboard/client-sdk-fidoiot/docs/mbed_linux.md

 - WaRP7* development platform with an [i.MX 7Solo](https://www.nxp.com/products/processors-and-microcontrollers/arm-based-processors-and-mcus/i.mx-applications-processors/i.mx-7-processors/i.mx-7solo-processors-heterogeneous-processing-with-arm-cortex-a7-and-cortex-m4-cores:i.MX7S) processor.
 - Two MICROUSB cables (one for power supply, another for serial communication).

 Note : WaRP7 is a deprecited hardware.
 Client-sdk tested on it.
-But client-sdk can work on any mbedlinux boards for A7 or A8.
+But client-sdk can work on any mbedlinux boards for A7.

 ## Software requirements: